Dr. Diedrichs Presents Research at Nonlinear Dynamics and Stochastic Methods Conference

 Dr. Perciante to Retire

-After teaching for 40 years at Wheaton College, Dr. Perciante has announced his plans to retire at the end of this school year.
+After teaching for 40 years at Wheaton College, Dr. Perciante has announced his plans to retire at the end the 2011-2012 school year.
 Although no one else is in agreement with this decision, he seems adamant about it.

 We will be celebrating all of his contributions to the lives of students, faculty and the College in the spring.
 Some of you may like to participate by writing a personal note to Dr. Perciante which we will collect, collate and give to him at that time.

 Please send your note to our department secretary, Kelly Pierotti, at Math/CS Department, Wheaton College, 501 College Ave., Wheaton, IL 60187.